microsoft/dstoolkit-coding-agreement/coding_agreement.md

 * [Is the language specific guidance respected?](https://microsoft.github.io/code-with-engineering-playbook/code-reviews/recipes/)
 * [Are relevant reviewers (if not enforced by policy) added?](https://microsoft.github.io/code-with-engineering-playbook/code-reviews/process-guidance/author-guidance/#add-relevant-reviewers)

-Usually, a PR corresponds to a single task, i.e., a unit of added value to the codebase, e.g., a feature, a bugfix, documentation, etc. However, if the PR seems too large or complex, it might be an indicator that a task should be splitted into multiple pieces and have a PR for each of them.
+Usually, a PR corresponds to a single task, i.e., a unit of added value to the codebase, e.g., a feature, a bugfix, documentation, etc. However, if the PR seems too large or complex, it might be an indicator that a task should be split into multiple pieces and have a PR for each of them.

 When a review is conducted, [be open to feedback](https://microsoft.github.io/code-with-engineering-playbook/code-reviews/process-guidance/author-guidance/#be-open-to-receive-feedback).